I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Softshoe: Dances done wearing shoes with soft soles.
 Softshoe dances are the first element of Irish dance that you learn, starting with threes, sevens, and hops.
 Boys' shoes (or REEL SHOES) have a heel attached, and they do perform clicks and other rhythmic steps, but for the most part, these dances are all about leaps, jumps, and traveling.
 Softshoe dances are reels, single jigs, light jigs, slip jigs, and most figure and céilí dances.

 Speed: Not the drug, though an Irish dancer on speed would be a sight to behold.
 Speed refers to the tempo of a dance in beats per minute (bpm).
-Today, it is marked in competition by the metronome, but in eras gone by, it was whatever the musician felt like.
-There are common beginner dance speeds and advanced dance speeds, as well as the variations of set dance speeds.
-The higher the level, the slower the speed.
-It's a mark of an insane or gifted advanced dancer who performers their set to the slowest beats possible (sometimes into the 60s).
+Today, it is marked in competition by the metronome, but in eras gone by, the musician would just play and the dancer had to tell them whether to speed up or slow down (or get as close to the right speed as possible).

 The list of typical speeds (not including set dances):